 Money and expenses when traveling to Thailand

 #34 Accommodation can also be inexpensive, but you get what you pay.
-Be aware that sometimes and in some places, they are quite bad… particularly in the islands… we wouldn’t recommend our hostel in Patong to anyone, and our most expensive night was in the Phi Phi islands.
+Be aware that sometimes and in some places, they are quite bad…, particularly in the islands… we wouldn’t recommend our hostel in Patong to anyone, and our most expensive night was in the Phi Phi islands.

 #35 On the other hand, activities (Tours, trekking, rafting, snorkeling) are expensive.
 More than in Laos, Cambodia, or even Malaysia, sometimes similar to European prices.
-This made our overall price of Thailand higher than it could have been.
+This made our overall price in Thailand higher than it could have been.

 #36 The Islands are much more expensive than the rest of Thailand.
-Somethings are almost double the price.
+Some things are almost double the price.
 However, that’s expected, wasn’t it?

-What to know about transports in Thailand
+How to travel in Thailand

 #37 Ridding a motorbike or a moped is fundamental.
-Without a bike you will be stranded and dependent on tuk-tuks to get around; Tip: learn how to ride a mopped before going to Thailand!
+Without a bike, you will be stranded and dependent on tuk-tuks to get around; Tip: learn how to ride a mopped before going to Thailand!

 #38 Long haul bus services are good, very good!
 You are better off in those buses than in a plane or even most trains!

 #39 However, they almost always leave you 5 – 15 km away from the city center.
 It’s not close enough that you can walk.., so you’ll need to take tuk-tuks or taxis…

 #41 Don’t be surprised if the local bus drives with the doors open!